AlexPshul/nxazure/packages/func/README.md

 2. Support for a single `node_modules` folder in the root dir (just like in other monorepo solutions)
 3. All current templates that are supported by the `func` CLI tool are supported.
 4. Run multiple functions at once `nx run-many --target=start --all`
+5. Publish the function app straight to your Azure account (az login is required)

 <br/>